Private equity in Germany: market and regulatory overview

 Forms of exit

-The most commonly used forms of exit are:
+The most common forms of exit are:

 Advantages and disadvantages

-Private equity/venture capital association
+Private equity/venture capital associations

 Status.
 The BVK is a non-governmental organisation.